 Transportation in Rickwood Caverns

-Rickwood Caverns State Park is easy to access by car or RV.
-The park is located on Rickwood Park Road.
-Warrior is the closest city to the park, located just seven miles to its north.
-Birmingham, Alabama’s most populous city, is also one of the closest to the park.
-It takes about half an hour to reach the park from Birmingham by taking I-65 N Highway by car.
+Rickwood Caverns State Park is easy to access by car or RV and is located on Rickwood Park Road.
+Warrior is the closest city to the park, located about 7.5 miles south of Rickwood Caverns State Park.
+This proximity is perfect if you need to top up on groceries, toiletries, and other necessaries.
+If you don't find what you are looking for, you can try Birmingham, Alabama’s most populous city, which is also one of the closest cities to the park.
+The drive to Birmingham is just short of 30 miles, and visitors can get there by traveling along I-65.
+RVers with bigger rigs traveling to the park from Birmingham won't encounter any height restrictions along the way.
 GPS will easily get you to the park with no problems.

 With its small size of just 380 acres, getting around the park is very easy.
 The RV and primitive campsites sit in the park’s woods, and restrooms and a dump station are available inside the campground.
 The picnic area can also be found nearby.
 Adequate and spacious parking options are available as well, and large vehicles, motorhomes, and trailers are typically allowed with no restrictions on vehicle length.
 While driving inside the park, take care to follow the park rules.

 Campgrounds and parking in Rickwood Caverns